fedora-copr/copr/doc/git_guide.rst

 Credits
 -------

-* Stolen from Git guide in spacewalk project
+* Originally stolen from Git guide in spacewalk project